Adaptive Force-Based Control of Dynamic Legged Locomotion over Uneven Terrain: Introduction

 \subsubsection{Offline Learning}

-The offline learner can either leverage a model-based control approach or learn the control system from scratch.
+The offline learner can leverage a model-based control approach or learn the control system from scratch.
 Using a model-based method, researchers mainly target learning the dynamic to improve the controller performance \cite{Nagabandi2020}.
-One example of this approach is the integration of deep learning with MPC, in which the proposed model tries to learn the cost or dynamic terms of an MPC \cite{Amos2018}.
+One example of this approach is integrating deep learning with MPC, in which the proposed model tries to learn the cost or dynamic terms of an MPC \cite{Amos2018}.
 This hybrid method shows considerable improvement for the aerial robot \cite{Chee2022} when learning the dynamic model from experimental data.
 The major limitation of this method is that it is restricted to the dynamic model learned during the training phase.
 However, the dynamic model is prone to frequent changes in real-world scenarios due to environmental uncertainties and external disturbances.

-To overcome the limitations of previous approaches, there has been growing interest in utilizing reinforcement learning (RL) to train models from scratch.
+There has been growing interest in utilizing reinforcement learning (RL) to train models from scratch to overcome the limitations of previous approaches.
 The key advantage of RL models is their ability to adapt swiftly to changes in real-world environments due to being trained in diverse environments with varying properties.
 In the case of quadruped robots, an RL model can directly predict appropriate joint torques for traversing different types of terrain, as demonstrated by Chen et al. \cite{Chen2022}.
-Additionally, Bellegarda et al. \cite{Bellegarda2021} enable quadrupeds to run quickly while carrying unknown loads by training the model to learn foot positions.
-However, these methods heavily rely on domain randomization during training to generalize well to challenging environments.
+Additionally, by training the model to learn foot positions, Bellegarda et al. \cite{Bellegarda2021} enable quadrupeds to run quickly while carrying unknown loads.
+However, these methods heavily rely on domain randomization during training to generalize to challenging environments.
 Yang et al. \cite{Yang2022} also propose an end-to-end RL method that utilizes proprioceptive states and visual feedback to predict environmental changes.